pgm-lukaverv/frontend-stage-test/README.md

 - The application should have a team page showing your assembled team.
 We should be able to remove characters from our team from this page as well.
 - We should be able to see and manage our assembled team from every page
 - A team has max.
 5 members
+- Style the application (pure css or a library)

 A character is defined as evil when: